 For the first time in history, most Illinois children do not live in “traditional” households that consist of a married mother and father along with their pure biological children.
 So, most families are blended families for which parenting time is an issue.
 That is especially true in bustling suburbs like Schaumburg.

-At the Delaney Heckman, we focus exclusively on families in the Cook County and DuPage County areas.
+At the Andrea Heckman Law, we focus exclusively on families in the Cook County and DuPage County areas.
 That focus gives us an edge in child custody proceedings.
 We know the law, and we know how to make it work for people like you.
 Perhaps more importantly, we are very familiar with all the local procedural rules.
 That includes the unwritten rules.
 That experience gives us an edge, as well, because your parenting time dispute is no place for on-the-job training.

 Most child custody proceedings are part of a divorce process.
 This aspect of the case is quite different from issues like property division and spousal maintenance.
 In those areas, the financial interests of the parents usually take center stage.
 But in parenting time matters, the best interests of the children control.